ovilar/phase_4-project/README.md

 municipalities and counties and communities in general.

 ## Data and Analysis
-The dataset used is a time series from Zillow, that has house prices over the course of Apr/96 through Apr/18.
+The dataset used is a collection of time series with house prices over the course of Apr/96 through Apr/18.
 Besides prices, there are the other categorical variables: RegionID, RegionName, City, State, Metro, CountyName and SizeRank.